brabect1/sta_basics_course/doc/sta_basics_course.rst

   *cell arcs*, come from timing characterization of that gate function (e.g. see `Metastability`_ for an example of FF characterization).
   Net delays, *net arcs*, represent the time it takes a signal to propagate from a driver to a receiver connected by that net.
-It is a function of signal *slew* and that net's RC parameters (incl. capacitance of receivers on the net).
+It is a function of signal *slew* and that net's RC parameters (incl. capacitance of all receivers on the net).

   *Cell arcs* are associated with input-output and/or input-input pairs of that gate.
 Input-output pair arcs